Flux Analysis in Accounting: A Complete Guide

 A flux analysis is a way to measure fluctuations in account balances period over period.
 It can be monthly, quarterly, or annually, depending on the metric and the intended analysis.
 It’s most common to run this horizontal analysis for income statement accounts, but it can also be valuable in analyzing balance sheet accounts to better understand your cash position.

-A good flux analysis doesn’t just stop at noting numeric differences.
+A good flux analysis, much like a good budget variance analysis, doesn’t just stop at noting numeric differences.
 The data is most useful when you’re able to provide insight into why the variances occur month-to-month.
-That's why a flux analysis report includes a brief (but thorough) explanation of any material differences.
+That’s why a flux analysis report includes a brief (but thorough) explanation of any material differences.

 A company’s financials are a critical indicator of its overall health, which is why flux analysis is so useful for CFOs, accountants, and business leaders alike.
 The downside is that it can be a time-consuming procedure to complete with regularity.